Fairchild KR-34

-The Kreider-Reisner Challenger (later the Fairchild KR series) was an American utility biplane aircraft designed and produced by the Kreider-Reisner Aircraft Company, which was later taken over by the Fairchild Aircraft Company.
+The Kreider-Reisner Challenger (later the Fairchild KR series) is an American utility biplane aircraft designed and produced by the Kreider-Reisner Aircraft Company, which was later taken over by the Fairchild Aircraft Company.

 Development

 The Challenger C-1 was possibly developed from the similar Waco 10.
 A poorly documented aircraft, the C-1 was progressively modified.

 The Challenger was a conventional mixed-construction biplane with a fixed tailskid landing gear.
 It had two open tandem cockpits for a pilot (at the rear), and passenger (forward) and was powered initially by a 90 hp Curtiss OX-5 inline engine.
 A number of variants were built as the C-3 Challenger and C-4 Challenger which had detail differences and different engines fitted.
 Late in 1928 the company introduced a new and slightly smaller design as the C-6 Challenger.